odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 Remember the relationships:

 * Slim - To handle routing and dispatching
-* Single Action Controllers - To invoke the correct service method (domain)
+* Single Action Controllers - Request, response handling.
+Invoking the domain (service method).
 * Domain - The core of your application
 * Services - To handle business logic
 * DTO - To carry data (no behavior)